YoshiRH/Todo_simple_app/README.md

 # Todo Simple App

-A simple console-based Todo app with save and load functionality.
+A simple console-based Todo app with save and load functionality with structure of a double-linked list.

 ## Features
 - Add, view, and delete tasks.